Hiker-Geek/Command-Line-Hospital-Database/README.md

 # Command-Line-Hospital-Database

-This project is from my SQL college course in which I created a SQL database based on a hospital scenario with ajoining python code that could run commands from the command line for retrieving data and entering new data into the database.
-See instructions below.
+This project is designed to run SQL queries from the command line using python code as the intermediary code to apply these queries.
+It is a given that users know what is in the database I created and can pass column names and table names.
+Otherwise, users will be able to both alter data and retrieve data in the table from the command line with limited SQL knowldedge.
+Demonstrations are in videos below, with more detailed instructions after those videos.

+**To start:**
 The code in this project is written in a python project named proj.py.
 To start, navigate to where the project is stored on your computer, and type python proj.py into the command line.
-You'll be greeted by a menu of options similar to the one below.
+You'll be greeted by a menu of options for running SQL queries similar to the one below.

 ## Displaying Menu in Command Prompt
 https://user-images.githubusercontent.com/77985155/192671550-89d7cbba-18dd-4a92-935b-871f68608280.mp4